How to build credit without a credit card?

 Repay an existing loan:

 The thought of having to repay an existing loan can be daunting.
-But the truth is, without repayment, you are just making additional interest payments on top of your original balance and running out time.
+But the truth is, without repayment, you are just making additional interest payments on top of your original balance and running out of time.

 To make it easier for you to pay off your debt faster and save yourself a lot of money in interest charges, we have created this blog post resource guide with some helpful tips that can help you get back on track as quickly as possible.